wearehanno/action-semantic-release/README.md

 # action-semantic-release

-This is a highly opinionated helper action used on Hanno projects to quickly produce a new versioned release, adopting our standard format.
+This is a highly opinionated helper action used on Hanno projects to quickly produce a new versioned release, adopting our standard format via [`semantic-release`](https://github.com/semantic-release/semantic-release).
 You might find this an interesting reference, but you probably want to develop your own release preferences on your own projects.

 ## Concept